linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 23.01.2026
+- Topic: SOURCE
+- Directory: /posts/2026/January/23
+- Description: ``` The era of disinformation ends now.
+Linkspreed and Web4 are launching the Six Pillars of Truth to restore absolute trust to the digital world.
+By using hardware-signed capture and cryptographic verification, we make it mathematically impossible to deny reality.
+From deepfake defense to identity shields, we are building the infrastructure for a verified future.
+Explore how we are turning trust into a mathematical constant. ```

 ### 22.01.2026
 - Topic: Web4 API
 - Directory: /posts/2026/January/22